Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 The ORDER BY keyword sorts the records in ascending order by default.
 To sort the records in descending order, use the DESC keyword.

+39. Suppose a Students table has two columns, name and mark.
+How to get name and mark of top three students?

+SELECT name, mark FROM Students ORDER BY mark DESC LIMIT 3;

+You have to use ORDER BY to order students by their marks and then select just the first 3 records.

+The ORDER BY keyword sorts the records in ascending order by default.
+To sort the records in descending order, use the DESC keyword.

+The SQL SELECT TOP Clause

+The SELECT TOP clause is used to specify the number of records to return.

+The SELECT TOP clause is useful on large tables with thousands of records.
+Returning a large number of records can impact on performance.

+Not all database systems support the SELECT TOP clause.MySQL supports the LIMIT clause to select a limited number of records, while Oracle uses ROWNUM .